simplilearnaz305/ecs-android-and-iphone/README.md

-# ECS Cats and Dogs
+# ECS Android and iPhone

-In this workshop, we will build and deploy a containerized/auto-scaling web application that will randomly display a cat picture, or dog picture (depending on what the user selects).
+In this workshop, we will build and deploy a containerized/auto-scaling web application that will randomly display a android picture, or iphone picture (depending on what the user selects).
 We will also implement container observability tools, perform load testing on the web application, and monitor the outcome

 ## Who is this workshop best for?